-After facing closure for having to pay San Jose up to $15,500 for a special use permit, a local food pantry has raised enough funding overnight to remain open.
+After facing closure for having to pay San Jose up to $15,500 for a special use permit, the organization has raised enough funding overnight to remain open.

-The Lighthouse Ministries Food Pantry, which serves families, seniors, disabled and unhoused people, was told by the city it would have to raise funds for a permit or cease operations on Feb.
-14. City spokesperson Cheryl Wessling said the cost of the special use permit is necessary for environmental and planning review, public notification and outreach and a public hearing, all which require staff.
+The Lighthouse Ministries Food Pantry, which serves thousands of families, seniors, disabled and unhoused people, was told by the city it would need to pay up or close its doors on Feb.
+14. City spokesperson Cheryl Wessling said the cost of the special use permit pays for environmental and planning review, public outreach and a hearing, all of which require city officials’ time.
 Complaints from neighbors about driveways being blocked and other parking issues related to the food pantry can be addressed in the permitting process.

-If the food pantry doesn’t get the permit by Oct.
-24, the city could charge $2,500 a day until the permit is paid for.
-If the permit is not paid for by that deadline, the city could also charge a reinspection fee of $231.
+The city could charge the food pantry $2,500 a day until the permit is paid for.
+If the permit is not paid for by that deadline, the city could also charge reinspection fees.

-A day after San José Spotlight wrote about the potential closure, the GoFundMe campaign to save the food pantry exploded, with one anonymous contributor donating $10,000.
+But just one day after San José Spotlight reported the potential closure, the GoFundMe campaign to save the food pantry exploded, with one anonymous contributor donating $10,000.
 The campaign had raised $16,662 as of Tuesday night.

-A longtime San José Spotlight reader reached out to “Community” actress Yvette Nicole Brown on Twitter, asking her to retweet the article to raise support and funds for the food pantry to her nearly 500,000 followers.
-Brown retweeted the article, helping to bring more attention to the issue.
+A longtime San José Spotlight reader reached out to “Community” actress Yvette Nicole Brown on Twitter, asking her to retweet the article to raise money for the food pantry from her nearly 500,000 followers.
+Brown retweeted the article, helping to bring national attention to the issue.

-The food distribution center, located at E. Julian and 17th streets in San Jose, feeds more than 1,000 people a day six days a week, providing fresh fruit and vegetables, bread, eggs and dairy to those in need.
+The food distribution center in downtown San Jose feeds more than 1,000 people a day six days a week, providing fresh fruit and vegetables, bread, eggs and dairy to those in need.